VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmsia-software-engineering-of-internet-applications/notes.markdown

 * A **guarantee** (or **exit condition**) that describes what the system will ensure at the end of the use case.
 Success guarantees hold after a successful scenario; minimal guarantees hold after any scenario. *Success guarantees* hold after a successful scenario. *Minimal guarantees* hold after any scenario.
 * A **trigger** that specifies the event that gets the use case started.

+Each **step** in a use case is an element of interaction between an actor and the system.
+The step should be a simple statement and clearly show who is carrying out the step.
+The step should show the intent of the actor, not the mechanics of what the actor does.
+The User Interface is not described in the use case.

+e.g.

+1. `actor`:Authenticate
+2. `system`: ATM displays options
+3. `actor`: Client selects "Withdraw"
+4. `system`: ATM queries amount
+5. `actor`: Client enters amount
+6. `system`: ATM returns bank card
+7. `system`: ATM outputs specific amount

+#### Reusing use cases
+Common behaviour can be factorised using the `<<include>>` **stereotype**. e.g. `Withdraw` includes the `Authenticate` use case.

+*DIAGRAM 1b 56*

+**Pros**:
+ * Convenient
+ * Shorter descriptions
+ * Common functionality = reusable components
+ * Integration of existing components

+**Cons**:
+ * May lead to functional decomposition rather than an object-oriented model.
+ * Requires more UML skills.

 ### Class Diagrams